correlation-one/C1GamesStarterKit/README.md

 using the functions provided in gamelib.
 The provided strategy has examples with explanations on how to do this.

-1. When you are ready to test your algo, you can use the CLI to archive it if in unix as a zip with a filename that matches how you want your algo to be identified to other users on the site.
+1. When you are ready to post your algo, you can use the CLI to archive it if in unix.
 Or simply right click it and use built in compression methods for your OS.
+Save it as a zip with a filename that matches how you want your algo to be identified to other users on the site.

     `scripts/archive_algo.sh algos/my-algo dist/my-algo.zip`

 1. You can upload the zipped algo on the "My Algos" page of the terminal site, then that’s it!
 Your zipped algo will automatically begin playing in matches and can be selected as your entry in any competitions you are eligible for.
+You can also play with or against it in Play mode.

 Check out all of the [C1 CLI Commands][C1 CLI Commands] to learn how to create, run and upload your algos!